HAS A DEATH OCCURRED? WE ARE AVAILABLE 24/7 CALL: (720) 240-9227

 A celebration of life will be held at 3 p.m. on Friday, January 3rd at Littleton United Methodist Church 5894 S. Datura St., Littleton, CO 80120 with a small reception to follow.

-In lieu of flowers, the family ask that any contributions be made to Christian Living Communities via phone at (720) 974-3555 or donate online at https://www.christianlivingcommunities.org/To send flowers to the family of Peter Willis, please visit Tribute Store
+In lieu of flowers, the family ask that any contributions be made to Christian Living Communities via phone at (720) 974-3555 or donate online at https://www.christianlivingcommunities.org/To send flowers to the family or plant a tree in memory of Peter Willis, please visit Tribute Store